 First seven days

 If you have missed two or more pills in the first 7 days of the packet, or forgot to re-start your pill on time, and have had unprotected sex in the previous 7 days, you are not protected and need emergency contraception.
 Take your last missed pill now, do not take any other missed pills.
-Continue to take your regularly scheduled pill as normal (both together if you remember at your normal pill taking time).
+Continue to take your regularly scheduled pill as normal (two together if you remember at your normal pill taking time).
 Get emergency contraception as soon as possible.
 For the next seven days the pill will not be reliable so either abstain or use additional contraception during this week.
+If using the morning after pill for emergency contraception read the rules about restarting your usual combined contraceptive pill.

 Middle seven days